Retrotransposon: Alu elements

 Alus are the most common SINE in primates.
 They are approximately 350 base pairs long, do not encode proteins and can be recognized by the restriction enzyme AluI (hence the name).
 Their distribution may be important in some genetic diseases and cancers.
 Copy and pasting Alu RNA requires the Alu's adenine-rich end and the rest of the sequence bound to a signal.
 The signal-bound Alu can then associate with ribosomes.
 LINE RNA associates on the same ribosomes as the Alu.
 Binding to the same ribosome allows Alus of SINEs to interact with LINE.
 This simultaneous translation of Alu element and LINE allows SINE copy and pasting.

 SVA elements

 SVA elements are present at lower levels than SINES and LINEs in humans.
 The starts of SVA and Alu elements are similar, followed by repeats and an end similar to endogenous retrovirus.
 LINEs bind to sites flanking SVA elements to transpose them.
 SVA are one of the youngest transposons in great apes genome and among the most active and polymorphic in the human population.
+SVA was created by a fusion between an Alu element, a VNTR (variable number tandem repeat), and an LTR fragment.